nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 The application has the same methods as the :doc:`previous example </topics/examples/coursebooking>` for joining students with courses and for listing students for a course and courses for a student.
-The methods are implemented using the "DCB" classes, :class:`~tests.dcb_tests.api.DCBEvent`, :class:`~tests.dcb_tests.api.DCBQuery`, :class:`~tests.dcb_tests.api.DCBQueryItem`, :class:`~tests.dcb_tests.api.DCBAppendCondition` and :class:`~tests.dcb_tests.api.DCBSequencedEvent`.
+The methods are implemented using the "DCB" classes, :class:`~examples.dcb.api.DCBEvent`, :class:`~examples.dcb.api.DCBQuery`, :class:`~examples.dcb.api.DCBQueryItem`, :class:`~examples.dcb.api.DCBAppendCondition` and :class:`~examples.dcb.api.DCBSequencedEvent`.

-An abstract base class :class:`~tests.dcb_tests.api.DCBEventStore` is also defined.
-This abstract base class for recording DCB events has been implemented twice, once as an in-memory recorder :class:`~tests.dcb_tests.popo.InMemoryDCBEventStore`, and again for PostgreSQL with the :class:`~tests.dcb_tests.postgres.PostgresDCBEventStore` class which uses SQL composite data types and stored procedures to implement the complex query and append logic of DCB in a way that performs well.
+An abstract base class :class:`~examples.dcb.api.DCBEventStore` is also defined.
+This abstract base class for recording DCB events has been implemented twice, once as an in-memory recorder :class:`~examples.dcb.popo.InMemoryDCBEventStore`, and again for PostgreSQL with the :class:`~examples.dcb.postgres.PostgresDCBEventStore` class which uses SQL composite data types and stored procedures to implement the complex query and append logic of DCB in a way that performs well.

-The application class :class:`~tests.dcb_tests.application.DCBApplication` is a convenience introduced by this library which constructs a concrete :class:`~tests.dcb_tests.api.DCBEventStore` recorder according to its environment variable configuration, just like the library's original :ref:`application class <Application objects>`.
+The application class :class:`~examples.dcb.application.DCBApplication` is a convenience introduced by this library which constructs a concrete :class:`~examples.dcb.api.DCBEventStore` recorder according to its environment variable configuration, just like the library's original :ref:`application class <Application objects>`.